ibm-cloud-docs/apps/tutorials/tutorial_web.md

 ## Step 4.
 Create a DevOps toolchain
 {: #toolchain-webapp}

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
-They're customized to the deployment environment you choose, whether it's [Kubernetes](/docs/containers/container_index.html#container_index), [Cloud Foundry](/docs/cloud-foundry-public/about-cf.html#about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry/index.html#about), or [Virtual Server (VSI)](/docs/vsi/vsi_index.html).
+They're customized to the deployment target you choose, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).

 Continuous delivery is enabled for some applications.
 You can enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.

-Click **Deploy to Cloud** on the App details page, select a deployment environment, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.
+Click **Configure continuous delivery** on the **App details** page, select a deployment target, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.

-After you select your deployment environment, open the pipeline component of your new toolchain to start the initial build and deployment process so that you can see your new app in minutes.
+After you select your deployment target, open the pipeline component of your new toolchain to start the initial build and deployment process so that you can see your new app in minutes.

-For more information, see [Creating toolchains](/docs/services/ContinuousDelivery/toolchains_working.html#toolchains_getting_started).
+For more information, see [Creating toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).

 ## Step 5.
 Build and run the app locally
 {: #build-run-webapp}

 Deploying your app to the cloud in the last step created a toolchain.
 A toolchain creates a Git repository for your app where you can find the code there.
 Follow these steps to access your repo.
 You can build the app locally for testing before you push it to the cloud.

-1. From the app service window, click **Download Code** or **Clone your repo** to work with your code locally.
+1. On the **App details** page, click **Download code** or **Clone your repo** to work with your code locally.
 2. Import the app to your integrated development environment.
 3. Modify the code.
-4. Set up [Git authentication](/docs/services/ContinuousDelivery/git_working.html#git_authentication) by adding a personal access token.
+4. Set up [Git authentication](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-git_working#git_authentication) by adding a personal access token.
 5. Log in to the {{site.data.keyword.cloud_notm}} command line interface.
 If your organization uses federated logins, use the `-sso` option.

   ```bash